avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Topographies are generated using inclined and flat planes, parabolas, spheres and circles.
-Channels are introduced as half-sphere shaped features with smooth transition from the no channel area to the channel using cumulative distribution functions.
+Channels are introduced as half-sphere shaped features with smooth transition from the no-channel area to the channel using cumulative distribution functions.

 Configuration parameters
 ------------------------

 In the case of the pyramid-shaped topography, the domain extent is defined by the max elevation (z0 - elevation of the appex point) and the slope of the pyramid facets (meanAlpha)

 **Domain parameters:**